 Some providers will ask you only for an electricity bill and attempt to provide a PV solution based on this, but the approach is fundamentally flawed and inaccurate since your bill cannot reveal day and night usage, selective loads or peak demands which need to be factored into your PV solution.
 A thorough load analysis is a must.
 We’ll visit your premises, set-up loggers on your electricity distribution board for at least a week to ten days, and provide you with a comprehensive view of where your electricity usage is going, and what steps we can take to help you reduce it.
 We will also be able to provide a very accurate indication of what your savings will be depending on what size system and the solutions we specify for you, so there is no shooting in the dark.

 Get off the grid Step-by-Step with SOLAR-SA

 Established in 2016, the VANDOLPH Solar-SA and partners is the largest and most successful renewable energy franchise network in South Africa, and today stands as an icon of service excellence and perfect installations in the industry.
-We have a network of over 5 companies part of the VANDOLPH Steel-SA Group branches nationally, and we pride ourselves on the fact that every client across residential and commercial portfolios is a contactable reference.
+We have a network of over 5 companies part of the VANDOLPH Solar-SA Group branches nationally, and we pride ourselves on the fact that every client across residential and commercial portfolios is a contactable reference.